-Counterparty Credit Risk-A Fund may invest in financial instruments and OTC-traded derivatives (including equity index swap agreements) involving counterparties for the purpose of gaining exposure to a particular group of securities, index or asset class without actually purchasing those securities or investments, or to hedge a position.
+Counterparty Credit Risk-Counterparty risk is the risk that a counterparty to a Fund transaction (e.g., prime brokerage or securities lending arrangement or derivatives transaction) will be unable or unwilling to perform its contractual obligation to a Fund.
+A Fund may invest in financial instruments and derivatives (including equity index swap agreements) involving counterparties for the purpose of seeking to gain exposure to a particular group of securities, index, asset class or reference asset without actually purchasing those securities or investments, or seeking to hedge a position.
 Such financial instruments may include, among others, total return, index, interest rate, and credit default swap agreements.
-A Fund may use short-term counterparty agreements to exchange the returns (or differentials in rates of return) earned or realized in particular predetermined investments or instruments.
-Through these investments, a Fund is exposed to credit risks that the counterparty may be unwilling or unable to make timely payments to meet its contractual obligations or may fail to return holdings that are subject to the agreement with the counterparty.
-If the counterparty becomes bankrupt or defaults on its payment obligations to a Fund, the Fund may not receive the full amount that it is entitled to receive.
-If this occurs, the value of your shares in a Fund will decrease.
+A Fund may use counterparty agreements to exchange the returns (or differentials in rates of return) earned or realized in particular predetermined investments or instruments.
+Through these investments, a Fund is exposed to credit risks that the counterparty may be unwilling or unable to make timely payments to meet its contractual obligations.
+If the counterparty becomes bankrupt or defaults on (or otherwise becomes unable or unwilling to perform) its payment obligations to the Fund, the Fund may not receive the full amount that it is entitled to receive or may experience delays in recovering the collateral held by, or on behalf of, the counterparty.
+If this occurs, or if exercising contractual rights involves delays or costs for a Fund, the value of your shares in a Fund may decrease.